JohannesOvergaard/Bachelor/Interviews/Interview Nadine.md

 - How did you find information about danish culture?
 Challenges and successes?
 - What information did you needed about the daily life in Denmark?
 How did you obtain it?

+#### The app

+- If there was an app with all this information
+  - In which situation would you have used it?
+  - (Short description) What does this app look like?
+Articles, Q&A, searchable content?
+  - Maybe show our sketches afterwards and get feedback/reactions on them.

 ## Debriefing

 - During our project we would like to test both our intital idea and our final product on users.
 May we write to you again?